 The original Material Design user interface was implemented in 2014 with the launch of Android Lollipop.
 It introduced a clean color palette and subtle physics to give the Android OS and associated apps more of a real-world feel.
 Google has made it easier over the years for other developers to adopt the design choices, too.
-Although little is known about a successor, a few mentions on the Chromium Gerrit do suggest that Material Design 2 is being actively developed.

 On a more functional level, Google also appears to be tweaking the way touch support works with the Chrome web browser on Chrome OS.
 There are references to touch optimization elements within the Material Design 2 notes, though they don’t go into any detail.